bayersglassey/cobj/README.md

 Symbols:

     # Symbols come in two flavours: names and operators.
+    # The distinction is only important when lexing (splitting up text into tokens).
     # Names are the usual alphanumeric + underscore, with no leading digits.
     # Operators are runs of anything other than digits, parentheses, colons, and quotes.